Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Sensitivity Analysis

 A third product of this analysis is a prediction of the average light curves of the objects that pass our selection criteria.
 In Figure \ref{fig:lightcurves}, we overlay the measured $i$-band magnitudes of our candidates on the average light curves of simulated objects passing the same selection criteria.
 In the top row, we consider our candidates in the context of SNe.
 The high redshift SNe pass our selection criteria because their photometric host-galaxy redshift and uncertainty are consistent with the LVC distance posterior at the $3\sigma$ level.
 As shown in Figure \ref{fig:lightcurves}, these high-redshift SNe very closely resemble our candidates in terms of light curve properties: the fading rates of the light curves over the 16 nights and the apparent magnitudes are quite similar.
 The bottom panel compares our candidates to KN models.
-Each KN light curve is the average across the full range of $X_{lan}$, since this parameter was found to have the smallest effect on light curve shape--it does however affect the color, but we only show monochromatic light curves in the figure.
+Each KN light curve is the average across the full range of $X_{lan}$, since this parameter was found to have the smallest effect on light curve shape--it does however affect the color, but we only show monochromatic light curves in the figure. {This averaging is subject to the non-uniform grid of models and the parameterization of $X_{lan}$ in log space, however, we reiterate that this parameter has the smallest effect on the light curve shapes shown in the figure.}

 The KN models as a class fade much more quickly than our candidates, which results in many of them becoming too faint to detect in our observations 16 nights after the merger.
 An understanding of the light curves for a potential KN and for the expected background is essential for choosing an efficient observing strategy, which we will discuss in Section \ref{sec:discussion}.
 We note again that KN light curves from models with low $v_{ej}$ and high $M_{ej}$ fade the slowest out of all KN models, and at a rate comparable to the faster-fading SN models in the top panel of Figure \ref{fig:lightcurves}.
+This observation only applies to optical emission in the $i$ and $z$ filters, and we are unable to speculate on the generalization of this behavior to other wavelength ranges.
 This behavior of this subset of KN models poses the greatest confusion to our ML classifier as a result of the light curve similarities.

 Using the fact that a KN was not detected in these observations, we can translate our KN detection efficiencies and expected background rates into upper limits on merger properties.
 We estimate the properties of a KN that would go undetected from a Bayesian standpoint: